mashyko/opencv_dnn/README.md

 Usage
 '''

-To detect faces and eyes in the webcam stream, use Python code live_face_detect.py
+To detect faces and eyes in the webcam stream, use Python code: live_face_detect.py

 Sample codes for OpenCV DNN module are: